mdsimon2/RPi-CamillaDSP/README.md

 #### 2 mm bottom panel - 30€ add-on

-It is recommended to pay the 5€ for a solid aluminum bottom panel, as the venting gets in the way of the mounting holes.
+This design uses a solid aluminum bottom panel which costs 5€.
 However, the additional 25€ machining cost for 4 RPi4 mounting holes is probably not worth it, as drilling 4 holes is reasonably simple.

 Recommended hardware:
 - RPi mounting screws: [M2.5 x 16 mm long](https://www.mcmaster.com/91292A018/) w/ [10 mm spacers](https://www.mcmaster.com/94669A104/)